-PERFORMANCE MEASURES Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide a conveyance and treatment network to effectively manage stormwater and to deliver safety to persons.
-The number of habitable floors that were affected by flooding events per 1000 properties 0.14 ≤1 0.14 We had few events and the system performed as expected this year.
-We will provide a timely response to a Median response time to attend a flooding event 30 min ≤60 min 30 min We continue to be above target and flooding event.
-Resolution of problem 2hr, 13 min ≤8 hr 2hr, 13 min consistent with previous years.
+Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide a conveyance and treatment network to effectively manage stormwater and to deliver safety to persons.
+The number of habitable floors that were affected by flooding events per 1000 properties 0.14 ≤1 Nil During 2020/21, no flooding events for habitable floors were reported from the 59,04 connections.
+This was due to a decrease in heavy rainfall events.
+We will provide a timely response to a flooding event.
+Median response time to attend a flooding event 30 min ≤60 min 26min We continue to be withi target with response times consistent with previous year result for attending flooding Resolution of problem 2hr, 13 min ≤8 hr 1hr, 33min events.
+During 2020/21 flooding event problem were resolved faster than 2019/20 (2hr, 13min).
 We will provide satisfaction to our customers.
-Number of complaints received about the performance of the stormwater network per 1,000 properties 2.68 \$2 2.68 A total of 111 performance related requests were received from a total of 59,045 connections.
+Number of complaints received about the performance of the stormwater network per 1,000 properties 2.68 ≤2 1.88 A total of 111 performance related requests were received from a total of 59,045 connections.
+Results for the current reporting period saw complaints decrease on 2019/20 due to less rainfall events.
 We will continue our focus to improve operations and maintenance, and asset functionality.
 We will provide a stormwater system that avoids impact on the environment.
 Council's stormwater compliance with resource consents for discharge from its stormwater system measured by the number of: 1) abatement notices; 2) infringement notices; 3) enforcement orders; and 4) convictions received in relation to those resource consents.
-Nii Nil Nii Target met
+Nil Nil Nil Nil Target met